ebaauw/homebridge-hue/README.md

 - `users`: An object containing a key/value-pair per Hue bridge, where the key holds the bridge ID and the value holds the bridge username, effectively a security token to access the bridge.
 When connecting to a new bridge, homebridge-hue will create the username, but for now, `config.json` must be edited by hand;
 - `heartrate`: The interval in seconds to poll the Hue bridge.
 Default: `5`.
 I've been using a 2-second heartrate with no issues on my v2 (square) bridge;
 - `timeout`: The timeout in seconds to wait for a response from the Hue bridge (or Meethue portal).
 Default: `5`;
 - `lights`: Flag whether to expose Hue bridge lights to Homekit.
+Default: `false`;
+- `alllights`: Flag whether to expose all Hue bridge lights to Homekit.
 Default: `false`, only expose non-Philips lights;
 - `groups`: Flag whether to expose Hue bridge groups to Homekit.
 Default: `false`;
 - `sensors`: Flag whether to expose Hue bridge sensors to Homekit.
 Default: `false`;
 - `schedules`: Flag whether to expose Hue bridge schedules to Homekit.
+Default: `false`;
+- `rules`: Flag whether to expose Hue bridge rules to Homekit.
 Default: `false`.

 ## Caveats
 - The homebridge-hue plug-in is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for months, but your mileage might vary.
 Please report any issues on GitHub.